RepnikovPavel/FurnitureDetection/ReadMe.md

 ___

-# The way to solve the test problem
+# the scheme of solving the problem

 ```mermaid
 graph TD